josesosajs/multimae-meets-eo/README.md

     │   └── data_1M_v001_tile_info.json    # json file containing additional meta information of each tile that was downloaded.

 ### Changing configuration
 The pre-training script reads from a default configuration file located [here](cfgs/pretrain/).
 Change the configuration values on the file according to your needs.
-Alternatively, you can add the arguments direclty on the command to run pretraining.
+Alternatively, you can add the arguments directly on the command.

 Update `file_path` variable [here](utils/data_constants.py), with the path to the file with the dataset stats, e.g. `data_1M_v001_band_stats.json` .

 ### Logs
 Our implementation includes support for logging pre-training metrics to [Weights & Biases](https://wandb.ai/site/).
-Make sure to set your wandb account on the config file, or deactivate this option using `--log_wandb False`.
+Make sure to set your wandb account, then add the corresponding values to the config file, or deactivate this option using `--log_wandb False`.

 ### Start pre-training
 Run the following command to pre-train our MultiMAE implementation with [multi-modal EO data](https://github.com/vishalned/MMEarth-data) on 4 gpus: